Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks

 \textbf{(II) Adaptation to intrinsic dimension}.
 Note that our estimation error is dominated by the intrinsic dimension $d$, rather than the representation dimension $D$.
 Therefore, it is significantly smaller than the error of methods oblivious to the problem's intrinsic dimension such as \citet{nguyen2021sample}.

 Such a fast convergence owes to the adaptability of neural networks to the manifold structure in the state-action space.
-With properly chosen width and depth, the neural network automatically captures local geometries on the manifold through the empirical risk minimization in Algorithm \ref{alg:Neural-OPE} for approximating $Q$-functions.
-Such small neural network architecture also helps avoid the large computational cost from training large neural networks.
+With properly chosen width and depth, the neural network automatically captures local geometries on the manifold through the empirical risk minimization in Algorithm \ref{alg:Neural-OPE} for approximating Q-functions.

 \textbf{(III) CNN architecture}.
 The CNN architecture specified in Theorem \ref{thm:FQE} achieves an efficient approximation to Q-functions with Besov regularity.
 It can be observed that the network size has a very weak dependence on data ambient dimension $D$.
 In fact, the configuration in (\ref{eq:F-param}) is a consequence of our novel CNN universal approximation theory. \begin{theorem} \textit{For any positive integers $I \in [2, D]$ and $\widetilde{M}, \widetilde{J}>0$, we let